 The management of a company is by statutory law conveyed to the managing body (board of directors and executive management).
-Consequently, shareholders are not supposed to be involved in the management of the company (for their competences, see 3.2 Decisions Made by Governing Bodies).
+Consequently, shareholders are not supposed to be involved in the management of the company (for their competences, see 3.2 Decisions Made by Particular Bodies).
 Shareholders may, however, try to exert pressure and thus indirectly influence the decision-making process and actions of the board; for example, by formally requesting additional information or a non-binding vote in a shareholder meeting on a specific issue that falls within the competence of the board, by threatening or bringing removal motions relating to certain board members, or shareholders' suits against the company to protect their rights, or against liable directors or officers to penalise non-compliance with statutory duties and recover damages.

-It is also more common that shareholder activists use the media to make the relevant position of the (dissident) shareholder known to the public.
+Some shareholder activists also use the media to make the relevant position of the (dissident) shareholder known to the public.